-6. Avoid rehashing the past.
-After you’ve acknowledged the problem, look ahead.
+6. Avoid rehashing the past: After you’ve acknowledged the problem, look ahead.
 “Don’t go down memory lane and hash out all the things you thought were wrong with the relationship,” Spira says.
-Focus on the positive qualities that brought you together in the first place, like that same crazy sense of humor, or the way your laid-back personality complements her type-A tendencies.
+Focus on the positive qualities that brought you together in the first place, like your crazy sense of humor, or the way your laid-back personality complements her type-A tendencies.

-7. Use the friend group.
-While you want a new beginning, you should still tap back into those old loving feelings.
-And an easy way to recreate happy times is to meet up in a safe, familiar environment—like an outing with your mutual friend group.
+7. Use the friend group: Even though you might want a new beginning, you should still tap back into those old loving feelings.
+An easy way to recreate happy times is to meet up in a safe, familiar environment—like an outing with your mutual friend group.
 Just make sure you can easily break off from the pack to talk.
 Alisha, from San Antonio, TX, had an ex take that approach—and it worked.
 “We were telling stories, joking and laughing together.
 It was comfortable, fun.
 Then my ex pulled me aside and asked me if we could give things another try.
 We talked a lot about our futures, and I felt things could really work.”

-9. Tap your romantic side.
-While chivalrous acts aren’t the most important thing, they are important.
-Chocolates, cards and flowers (sent to her office so all her co-workers can get green with envy) are time-honored clichés for a reason: they kind of work.
-But here’s how to make it a legit, not cheesy, gesture.
-“Write a love letter,” says Frances.
+9. Tap into your romantic side: While chivalrous acts aren’t the most important thing, they are important.
+Chocolates, cards and flowers (sent to her office so all her co-workers can get green with envy) are time-honored clichés for a reason: They kind of work.
+But here’s how to make it a legit, not cheesy, gesture: “Write a love letter,” says Frances.
 “Tell her why you love her and what it is about her that makes her completely special.
 It’s OK to rip off lyrics or poetry.
 Send the letter with flowers.
 Good, old-fashioned courtship works.”